ThomasPJ/thomaspj.github.io/README.md

 ========================

 ## Introduction
-This portfolio features a series of projects I have worked on - as a project manager, UX researcher and SEO.
+This portfolio features a series of projects I have worked on as a project manager, scrum master, search engine optimizer and front-end developer.

 ## Documentation